TyreeBlakeBailey/Eng88_cybercourse/Virtualization/Vagrant.md

 # Vagrant
-* Software that you use to manage vms
+* Software that you used to manage vms
 * You can run a file that creates a vm on the staffs pc
 * It is a building and management software
 * It is not a VM or a Hypervisor
+* it needs a hypervisor to run the Virtual machine

 ![img.png](img.png)

 ![img_11.png](img_11.png)

 ## Commands
 * “Vagrant Init hashicorp/bionic64”(Name of OS)